-- In part through the existing duty to promote fundamental British values. - In part through the Life and Culture (PSCHE) curriculum teaching pupils to manage risk, resist pressure, make safer choices and seek help if necessary.
-'HeartSmart and NSPCC resources are used to support this. - In part through the citizenship, religious education and other relevant subject syllabus with focus on democracy, diversity, mutual respect and managing debate of political issues in a non-partisan manner.
+- In part through the existing duty to promote fundamental British values. - In part through the Life and Culture (PSHE) curriculum teaching pupils to manage risk, resist pressure, make safer choices and seek help if necessary. - In part through the citizenship, religious education and other relevant subject syllabus with focus on democracy, diversity, mutual respect and managing debate of political issues in a non-partisan manner.